 Michael Sullivan is chair of the firm's Labor & Employment Group and a principal in the firm's Litigation Group.
-He also currently serves as a member of the firm’s Management Committee.
-He advises employers, lenders, business owners and senior management on a variety of labor and employment and litigation issues.
+He has recently served on each of the firm’s Management and Compensation Committees.
+He advises employers, lenders and business owners on a variety of labor and employment and litigation issues.

 Mr. Sullivan guides clients all over the country through the myriad of employment issues that arise under civil rights and anti-discrimination laws, OSHA, employment contracts and restrictive covenants, wage-hour laws, employment torts and common law.
 He advises Goldberg Kohn's clients about the labor/employment implications of significant corporate transactions, including mergers, sales, acquisitions, loans, workouts and bankruptcies.
 He counsels executives and companies regarding "best practices" for creating sensible, enforceable employment policies that can be implemented by line managers and understood by employees.

-Mr. Sullivan's labor and employment litigation has extended broadly throughout the labor and employment issues that face Goldberg Kohn's clients.
-He has defended employment discrimination cases in administrative agencies and in federal and state courts across the United States.
-He has obtained many summary judgment dismissals of these cases and has successfully defended their appeals before various federal and state appellate courts.
+Mr. Sullivan has defended employment discrimination cases in administrative agencies and in federal and state courts across the United States.
+He has obtained summary judgment dismissals of these cases and has successfully defended their appeals before various federal and state appellate courts.
 He has deep experience in using alternative dispute resolution, including arbitration and mediation, to obtain expedited and favorable settlements of such matters.

 Mr. Sullivan also represents employers across the nation who face union-related labor law issues, including matters pending before the National Labor Relations Board and its regional offices across the country.
-He represents clients in unfair labor practice hearings, decertification proceedings, and grievance arbitrations; he counsels employers during union organizing campaigns, and defends employers' interests throughout the union-election process, including in hearings on post-election challenges and objections.
-He has obtained the dismissal and withdrawal of representation petitions without the need for an election.
+He represents clients in unfair labor practice hearings, decertification proceedings, and grievance arbitrations; he counsels employers during union organizing campaigns, and defends their interests throughout the union-election process, including in hearings on post-election challenges and objections.
 In addition, Mr. Sullivan has experience handling difficult and expedited labor proceedings, including those involving strikes, picketing and emergency litigation in federal court.
 His traditional labor law experience spans a broad array of industries, including extensive work in the newspaper, publishing, manufacturing, construction, education, insurance, retail and financial services industries.

 Mr. Sullivan has trained thousands of employers, managers, risk managers, lenders, and human resource leaders in the requirements of labor and employment laws.
-Recent speaking engagements include an educational panel on the complexities of pension, PBGC and withdrawal liabilities for senior lenders; a panel presentation on "Hot Topics in Contemporary Labor Relations" at a conference sponsored by the NLRB and the Chicago-Kent College of Law; a webinar for the National Alliance for Public Charter Schools relating to "Edujobs Funding Implications for Charter Schools;" a presentation for the Risk and Insurance Management Society, Inc. ("RIMS") on the topic of "Preventing Wage and Hour Class Actions;" and multiple presentations for the Illinois Network of Charter Schools related to labor and employment issues affecting charter schools.
+Recent speaking engagements include a session on Charter Schools at Illinois Public Sector Labor Relations Law Conference; a panel of Distinguished Charter School Leaders at Alliance of Public Charter School Attorneys; "Unionized Charter Schools and Employment Best-Practices" at Louisiana Association of Public Charter Schools in New Orleans; "Building a Team: Employment Law and Compensation" at Northwestern Law's 8th Annual Entrepreneurship Law Conference; an educational panel on the complexities of pension, PBGC and withdrawal liabilities for senior lenders; a panel presentation on "Hot Topics in Contemporary Labor Relations" at a conference sponsored by the NLRB and the Chicago-Kent College of Law; a webinar for the National Alliance for Public Charter Schools relating to "Edujobs Funding Implications for Charter Schools;" a presentation for the Risk and Insurance Management Society, Inc. ("RIMS") on the topic of "Preventing Wage and Hour Class Actions;" and multiple presentations for the Illinois Network of Charter Schools related to labor and employment issues affecting charter schools.

-Mr. Sullivan is admitted to practice in Illinois, the United States District Court for the Northern District of Illinois (including its Trial Bar), and the United States District Courts for the Central District of Illinois, Northern District of Indiana; and Eastern District of Michigan, as well as the United States Courts of Appeals for the Fourth and Seventh Circuits.
+Mr. Sullivan is admitted to practice in Illinois, the United States District Courts for the Northern District of Illinois (including its Trial Bar), the Central District of Illinois, Northern District of Indiana; and Eastern District of Michigan, as well as the United States Courts of Appeals for the Fourth and Seventh Circuits.

-Mr. Sullivan has been recognized by Illinois Super Lawyers as one of the top five percent of labor and employment lawyers in the state and is AV Peer Rated by Martindale-Hubbell.
+Mr. Sullivan has been recognized by Super Lawyers as one of the top five percent of labor and employment lawyers in Illinois and is AV Peer Rated by Martindale-Hubbell.
+He is a "Leading Lawyer" in the areas of management side employment law and labor law.
 He is a member of the American Bar Association (Developing Labor Law Practice Section), the Illinois Bar Association (Labor and Employment Section), and of the Chicago Bar Association (Labor and Employment Section).
 He is a director of the Chicago Chapter of the Labor and Employment Relations Association (LERA), and is a member of the Turnaround Management Association.
-Mr. Sullivan serves on the Executive Committee of the Board of Trustees of the Union League Boys & Girls Clubs and its First Vice President.
+Mr. Sullivan serves as President of the Board of Trustees of the Union League Boys & Girls Clubs.

 Served as lead labor counsel in opposition to Teamsters' campaign to organize workers at an Illinois casino, including the successful defense of the casino's campaign conduct.
 After a hearing on the twelve election objections filed by the Teamsters, Region 13 dismissed every objection, certifying the casino's election victory.